A Framework for Reconfiguring the Sales and Marketing Technology Portfolio to Create More Revenues, Returns and Value

 The smartest way to generate better growth returns with limited investment is to find ways to better connect the growth technology portfolio and the customer data you already have to the five ways they can create value.
 They include: delivering better channel performance, resource allocation, people management, measurements, and “product channel readiness.”
 The most successful growth leaders are taking a “top down” approach to managing their sales and marketing technology portfolio by knitting together these technologies into ecosystems – or federations – that have the greatest potential to create value and higher returns on their technology, content and data assets.
 These include “connecting the dots” across their tech stacks to enable digital selling platforms, integrate learning and development into a closed-loop process, and using AI to provision algorithmic resource allocation, decision-making, and measurement models.

-The Revenue Enablement Ecosystem model above outlines the three keys to improving the utilization and return on legacy large investments in sales support and digital marketing infrastructure and the content and data they generate.
+The 21st Century Commercial Model framework outlines the three keys to improving the utilization and return on legacy large investments in sales support and digital marketing infrastructure and the content and data they generate.
 These include:

 - Monetizing revenue engagement data from first party systems and third-party data sources